 The southern economy heavily depended on the slaves which is why the South fiercely supported slavery.
-Every time a new state was added to United States, the North and South disagreed on its status.
+Every time a new state was added to the United States, the North and South disagreed on its status.
 These disagreements came to a head in 1861 when Abraham Lincoln was elected as the 16th President of the United States.

 Abraham Lincoln was elected as the 16th President of the United States in 1860.
-He assumed the office in 1861.
+He assumed office in 1861.
 Lincoln opposed slavery, so his election as President angered the pro-slavery southern states.
 As a result, the southern states began to secede from the Union.

-The Confederate States of America, also known as the Confederacy, were the southern states who supported slavery.
-These were the states that had broken away from the Union and left United States to form their own confederation.
+The Confederate States of America, also known as the Confederacy, where the southern states who supported slavery.
+These were the states that had broken away from the Union and left the United States to form their own confederation.
 South Carolina was the first state to secede from the Union.
 It was later joined by another 10 states.

-In all, the Confederacy comprised of 11 states.
-These included South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, Texas, Virginia, Arkansas, Tennessee and North Carolina.
+In all, the Confederacy was comprised of 11 states.
+These included South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, Texas, Virginia, Arkansas, Tennessee, and North Carolina.
 Jefferson Davis served as the President of the Confederate States throughout the Civil War.
 At the end of the war, the Confederacy was dissolved and all states became a part of the United States once again.

 The Northern states were known as the Union during the Civil War.
 The Union comprised of 20 free states as well as another 4 border and slave states.
 The border and slave states were split in their support for Confederacy and the Union.
 Abraham Lincoln led the Union and appointed generals like Ulysses S. Grant to command the Union armies.